projectcapsule/capsule/docs/operator/use-cases/nodes-pool.md

 The effect is that all the pods deployed by Alice are placed only on the designated pool of nodes.

-Any tentative of Alice to change the selector on the pods will result in the following error from the `PodNodeSelector` Admission Controller plugin:
+Any attempt of Alice to change the selector on the pods will result in the following error from the `PodNodeSelector` Admission Controller plugin:

 ```